mindkin/hourfleet/docs/youprovide.md

 You need to create your own account with RunTheRed and obtain a shortcode so that Hourfleet can use this service.
 The service you are creating needs to support: Text Messaging and Delivery Receipts (DLR), but *not* Mobile Origination (MO).

-Once you have created you RunTheRed account, Hourfleet requires that you provide the following information:
+Once you have created you RunTheRed account, Hourfleet requires that you provide the following information for your tenancy:

 * GatewayKey
 * ShortCode